ming-ru-wu99/NEO-Placer/README.md

 ### To preserve the anonymity required for the review process, please refrain from downloading or opening the PDF, as it contains author-identifying information.

+### © 2025 Anonymous Authors.
+All rights reserved.
+This work is provided for review and academic discussion only.
+No part of this work may be copied, distributed, modified, or used commercially without explicit permission from the authors.